Unthrottled/frugal-aws/presentation/outline.md

                 - React normally runs or localhost:3000
                 - Most react projects support a `build` task
                     - Which creates static content in the `build` directory that has all of the goodies inside of it.
-        - How do I get?
+    - Web Servers
+        - API Providers:
+            - Node
+                - Express
+            - JVM Servers
+                - Spring Boot
+    - Service Providers
+        - Mongo
+        - Postgres
+        - RabbitMQ
         - NGINX
             - NGINX is open source software for web serving (Static content), reverse proxying, and more things.
                 - What is a `Reverse Proxy`?
             - Configurations
                 - Pathing support
                 - Proxies
                 - Mime Types
                 - HTTP to HTTPS
                 - HTTPS support
                 - Sub-Domain support
                 - Graceful failure support
             - Static content setup to be served
+    - How Do I combine all of these in production?
+        - Docker setup